Responsible reporting: Upstart editorial guidelines

 Before writing any article about these subjects, please consult with The Australian Press Council’s Advisory Guidelines of Family and Domestic Violence Reporting.
 Additionally, consult with Our Watch’s guidelines on reporting violence against women/

 Culturally sensitive reporting: Reporting on First Nations Australians

 Many Australian government agencies and media bodies have developed protocols for reporting on and depicting Aboriginal Australians and Torres Strait Islanders.
 These protocols have been created in consultation with Aboriginal and Torres Strait islander groups to acknowledge and honour their unique culture and traditions, and to ensure journalists report on them respectfully.

-Depicting and reporting on the death of Indigenous Australians
+Depicting and reporting death

 There are important protocols relating to depicting images, broadcasting recorded voices, or using the names of deceased Aboriginal Australians or Torres Strait Islanders in print or broadcast journalism.